w3f/Grants-Program/applications/slonigiraf.md

 ### Ecosystem Fit

-- Our projects fits to dApp part of Polkadot/Kusama ecosystem.
+- Our projects fits to dApp part of Polkadot/Kusama like ecosystem.
 - The project audience consists of pupils, students, teachers and employees.
 Most of them never touched crypto world.
   This part of the project is intended to build the blockchain API that will be used in future for UI creation.
 - Our projects meet the need for a new educational paradigm.